PlanktoScope/device-pkgs/reference.md

 - `email` is a string with an email address for contacting the maintainer.
   - This field is optional.
   - Example:
     ```yaml
     email: lietk12@gmail.com
     ```

 #### `license` field
-`license` is an [SPDX license expression](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/) describing the licensing terms of the software provided by the Pallet package.
+This field of the `package` section is an [SPDX license expression](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/) describing the licensing terms of the software provided by the Pallet package.
 - This field is required if a correct SPDX license expression exists which describes the licensing terms of the software provided by the Pallet package; otherwise, this field is optional.
 - If a value is not provided for this field to specify licensing terms, then a value must be provided in the `license-file` field in the `package` section.
 - Example:
   ```yaml
   license: GPL-3.0
   ```

 #### `license-file` field
-`license-file` is the filename of a license file describing the licensing terms of the software provided by the Pallet package.
+This field of the `package` section is the filename of a license file describing the licensing terms of the software provided by the Pallet package.
 - This field is optional, unless the `license` field is omitted from the `package section`; in that case, this fied is required.
 - The file must be a text file.
 - The file must be located in the same directory as the `pallet-package.yml` file.
 - Example:
   ```yaml
   license-file: LICENSE-ZeroTier-BSL
   ```

 #### `sources` field
-`sources` is an array of URLs which can be opened to access the source code for the software provided by the Pallet package.
+This field of the `package` section is an array of URLs which can be opened to access the source code for the software provided by the Pallet package.
 - This field is optional.
 - Example:
   ```yaml
   sources:
     - https://github.com/zerotier/ZeroTierOne